-11. Click on several clones by holding the Ctrl key to select more of them.
+15. Click on several clones by holding the Ctrl key to select more.
 Each time you add a new clone to the selection, its sequence is added in the bottom part.

-12. How many clones are selected?
-How many reads do those clones represent? (see the bottom part to the right)
+16. How many clones are selected?
+How many reads do those clones represent?

-The first thing to be done is to see if some clones should be merged (because of sequencing or PCR errors for instance).
-This step could be automatised but, in any case, the automatic merge would need to be checked by an expert eye.
+The first thing to be done is to see if some clones should be clustered (because of sequencing or PCR errors for instance).
+This step could be automatized but, in any case, the automatic clustering would need to be checked by an expert eye.

-Now it is the expertise of the user to determine if sequences are sufficiently similar, depending on the application.
-If some sequences don’t appear to be similar enough, you can remove them from the segmenter by clicking on the cross in front of the sequence in the segmenter.
+Now it is the user’s expertise to determine if sequences are sufficiently similar, depending on her or his specific question.
+If some sequences don’t appear to be similar enough, you can remove them from the sequence panel by clicking on the cross in front of the sequence in the sequence panel.

-Now all the sequences in the segmenter should be highly similar.
-All their differences should be due to sequencing or PCR errors.
+Now all the sequences in the sequence panel should be highly similar.
+All their differences could be due to sequencing or PCR errors.
 These artifacts (mutations, homopolymers, insertions, deletions) depend on the sequencer and the PCR technique.

 As a proxy to sequence similarity we used the V and J genes, however there are other ways to assess sequence similarity that may be more pertinent.
 Moreover you may want to plot other metrics on the lymphocyte population.
 For instance we can choose to plot the V genes versus the length of the N insertions.

-Then you can continue aligning and merging clones if necessary.
+Then you can continue aligning and clustering clones if necessary.

-Using those different features you should be able to analyse how similar your sequences are, and potentially you could cluster them if you’d like.
+Using those different features you should be able to analyse how similar your sequences are, and potentially you could cluster them if you’d like or tag them.